IFM forges collaborations with other leading institutions to transform medicine globally.

 - Serve to improve access, outcomes, and affordability of Functional Medicine to the public

-- Contribute to the evidence base for Functional Medicine
+- Contribute research and outcomes to the evidence base for Functional Medicine